 Death, as they used to say in the old road safety advertisements, is "so permanent".
-If overseas experience is any guide, many prisoners will become infected with AIDS in prison.
-They will mirror the sexual orientation of the general population.
+If overseas experience is any guide, many prisoners will become infected with AIDS in They will mirror the sexual orientation of the prison. general population.
 They could then become vectors for spreading a deadly virus through our population.
-We owe it to the prisoners - but if this is unconvincing, we owe it to our community - to protect prisoners from infection whilst in prison.
-This requires radical steps before it is too late.
+We owe it to the prisoners - but if this is unconvincing, we owe it to our community - to protect prisoners from infection whilst in This requires radical steps before it is too late. prison.
 Just as we have taken them with the needle exchange scheme in civilian society.
-Such steps may seem unpalatable.
-But the death of a person who is in the custody of society because society has preferred to turn the other way is even more unpalatable.
-Most unpalatable of all is the failure of elected governments to act because of industrial threats by Crown offices of a disciplined service whose duty it is to comply with the law made by elected representatives of the people.
+Such steps may seem unpalatable. infection of any prison officer by the isolated act of a prisoner is most unpalatable.
+It is criminal conduct and morally outrageous.
+The infection of a person who is in the custody of society, because that person does not have access to ready means of self-protection and because society has preferred to turn the other way, is just as unpalatable. a community we must take all proper steps to protect prison officers and prisoners alike.
+By protecting them we protect society.

 I therefore hope that we will go back to the WHO guidelines on prisons.
-And, that we will see less show-biz politics and fewer empty gestures - and more real concern to protect prisoners, and ourselves.
-Only in that way will we halt the needless spread of this most terrible virus which imposes a great economic burden on society, strikes down the young, uses pleasure as its agent of spread and inflicts a cruel journey to death which causes great suffering to those infected and those who see them die.
+And, that we will see fewer empty gestures - and more real concern to protect prison officers, prisoners, and ourselves.
+Only in that way will we halt the needless spread of this most terrible virus which imposes a great economic burden on society, strikes down the young, uses pleasure as its agent of spread and inflicts a long, cruel one-way journey to death which causes great suffering to those infected and to those who, helplessly, see them die.